 An individual under duress lacks the capacity to contract; a child under the age of seven accused of committing a crime lacks criminal capacity.

-Simply stated, the Mental person is that person within each individual responsible for the processing of information and formulating conclusions and making decisions.
+Simply stated, the Mental person is that agent within each individual responsible for the processing of information and formulating conclusions and making decisions.
 It is entirely focused on the cognitive function of the brain.

-By entirely incorporating cognitive function, emotion and behavior into strictly a medical phenomena- as this website clearly tries to do- it rejects those essential elements of what make a properly functioning human being and reduce us to nothing more than robots.
+By incorporating cognitive function, emotion and behavior into strictly a medical phenomena- as this website clearly tries to do- it rejects those essential elements of what make a properly functioning human being and reduce us to nothing more than robots.

 In short, it are the concepts of good and evil that are divorced from the lexicon in an attempt to merge these into our definitions of healthy and ill.